When you were handed a piece of paper and a box of crayons as a kid, what did you draw?

 But what does this all mean?
 You can use color psychology in practical ways to improve your life.

 1. Working Out: Keep it Warm

 Feeling a little drained?
 Wear warm colors to the gym.
 Research has shown that warm colors, especially red, can stimulate you into action.
-One study published in Emotion found that seeing the colorred can cause people to react with greater force and speed.
+One study published in Emotion found that seeing the color red can cause people to react with greater force and speed.
 Buying yourself some red gear might help you perform at your best physically.

 2. Studying: Beware of the Red Pen

 Studying for a big exam coming up?
 Avoid red!
 A study published in the Journal of Experimental Psychology found that participants who were exposed to red before an important test performed significantly poorer than those who were not.
-Researchers believe the reason is because we unconsciously associate red with the danger of failure.
+Researchers believe the reason is that we unconsciously associate red with the danger of failure.
 Try exposing yourself to more relaxing, cool colors.

 3. Shopping: Don’t Fall for Color Gimmicks!

 Companies use color psychology to get you to buy their stuff—so don’t be fooled!
-One study showed that many fashion stores use cool colors in their interior design, especially blue, because you will be more likely to purchase their items.
+One study showed that many fashion stores use cool colors in their interior design, especially blue because you will be more likely to purchase their items.

 Red is also often used in advertising because when we see red, we feel we must pay attention due to cues like red lights and stop signs.
-Be aware of color used by companies and advertising to be a smarter shopper.
+Be aware of the color used by companies and advertising to be a smarter shopper.

 Related: How to Get Motivated From Within